FEDERAL ENERGY EFFICIENT HOME IMPROVEMENT CREDIT (25C)

 Source: IRS

 The 25C Energy Efficient Home Improvement Credit is limited to $2,000 per year for qualifying heat pump water heater installations, and there is a $3,200 yearly cap for all qualifying 25C tax credits combined.
+All 25C tax credits expire on Dec.
+31, 2025.

 If you’re interested in an energy audit and would like to claim the 25C tax credit, talk to your energy auditor before starting the project.